-HTML
+Favicon HTML Code

-Quick Method: One Line of HTML
+Quick Method: One favicon HTML Line

 The simplest way to add a favicon is to place a favicon.ico file in your website's root directory.
 Most browsers will automatically find it at yoursite.com/favicon.ico without any HTML needed.
 But for the best compatibility, add this line inside your <head> tag: